Chaitanyassr/portfolio-main/content/en/VedicAstrology/KnowYourDestiny.md

 ## [Buy Destiny Pack now](https://pages.razorpay.com/VedicDestinyPack)

 Note - It might take one to 5 days for you to get your destiny information as I have to read the birth chart.
 Please do leave your birth date, time and birth place for me to be able to read the chart.
-More Vedic chart pack would be coming in future depending on my avilibility.
+More Vedic chart pack would be coming in future depending on my availability.